Java Write to File (with Examples)

 Files.writeString(filePath, content);

-2. Write to File with Files.write()
+2. Write to File using Files.write()

 Path filePath = Path.of("demo.txt");